hecerinc/Notes-On/Notes on Firefox.md

 Mozilla developed their own Graphical User Interface (GUI) library which is an XML-based description of how the UI should look based on available real estate and system fonts.
 This library is called **XUL** (eXtensible user-interface language, pronounced 'zool').

+## L13n

+When defining the UI, there are two kinds of strings.
+Some strings are known at the time the application is compiled and packaged, like labels for input fields, or the text that appears within the help system.
+Other text is assembled dynamically at runtime.

+Whenever you define text that does not need to be accessed at runtime, you define it in DTD files.
+You can refer to that text directly in XUL files.

+If you need to work with text at runtime, for example if your text contains a placeholder for a user name that needs to be filled at runtime, you define your text in properties files.

 https://developer.mozilla.org/en-US/docs/Mozilla
 https://developer.mozilla.org/en-US/docs/Mozilla/An_introduction_to_hacking_Mozilla
 https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM